top of page

 Lord Ganesha, Lord of the Adhara, this seat, this stability, this firmness of conviction.
 When I sit for my meditation, mind you are with me.
 Mind, why are you over there, over here?
 Here today gone tomorrow?
 Mind, listen to my direction and with that firmness, the buddhi is purified, its ability to decide, to make the judgment – “Is this the correct thought, appropriate thought, necessary thought at this time?”
 “No?”
 Okay, then leave.
 That buddhi is Ganesha.

-The purpose of the new mantra – the “Ganesha Gayatri Mantra”.
+The purpose of the new mantra – the “Ganesha Mantra”.

 Our purpose, our sankalpa – you take a resolve with that intention and these are the intentions that I will provide for the Sangha, but each of you will have your own personal intention then that you’ll establish for your practice.